• Skip to primary navigation

 So you have the chicken/turkey and stuffing served together instead of separately, as most of us do for Thanksgiving.
 (It helps to stretch the meat so the meal is not as expensive.)

-They typically prepare the chicken/turkey roast the day before the wedding.
-And then it just gets reheated before serving.
+They typically prepare the chicken/turkey roast the day before the wedding, and then it just gets reheated before serving.

 You can use chicken or turkey to make this Amish stuffing.
 My mom always used turkey for her roasht, but she was usually feeding a crowd of people and needed more meat.